GrahamCHill/GrahamCHill/README.md

 The university I am studying at is a correspondence which means while I have a sylabus to follow, I have had to teach myself everything for the courses (effectively self-taught with a degree at the end.)

 #### Experience and Knowledge
-1 year experience in Web Design and marketing
+1 year experience in Web Design and marketing.

-1 and a half years experience in game design and 3D animation 2 years experience in graphic design
+1 and a half years experience in game design and 3D animation.

+2 years experience in graphic design.

 3 years experience in software development (from studying at the University of South Africa.)

 ##### Skills